aliffzaifuddin/notes-app/README.md

 # Note app

-This a note app created from React using the materials followed from Scrimba website learning React
+This is a note app created from React using the materials followed from the Scrimba website learning React
-- Use React MDE to made simple note
+- Use React MDE to make simple note
-- Use Firebase as Database to store data at real time
+- Use Firebase as a Database to store data in real-time
-- Use debouncing to delay response send to database
+- Use debouncing to delay the response send to the database
 - Use Vite (?)